Harnessing symmetry to find the center of a diffraction pattern

 Demonstration of using scipy.ndimage.center_of_mass to find the center of diffraction patterns.
 (Source code)

 Not bad!
 Especially in the first image, really not a bad first try.
-But I’m looking for something pixel-perfect.
+But I’m looking for something pixel-perfect much closer.
 Intuitively, the beam-block in each image should mess with the calculation of the center of mass.
 Let’s define the following areas that we would like to ignore:

 Areas that are bright are defined as being masked (Source code)